 (7 and up)

 Clubhouse magazine is an intriguing and entertaining magazine that reinforces traditional values with hands-on activities, challenging puzzles, and exciting stories.
-(8-12 years)
+(8 to 12 years)

 SI Kids delivers the excitement, passion, and fun of sports to kids, tweens, and young teens in an action-oriented, authentic, and interactive style.

 ChopChop is filled with nutritious, great-tasting, ethnically diverse, and inexpensive recipes along with features like fun food facts, games, puzzles, and interviews.
-(8-14 years)
+(8 to 14 years)

 With great content like news, nature, sports, history, fiction, and science, Boys’ Life seeks to entertain and inspire boys to open their eyes to the joyous world of reading.
-(9-12 years)
+(9 to 12 years)

-Loaded with quizzes, comics, tech news, expert interviews, inventions, and more, OWL highlights science, technology, engineering, art, and math in a fun and engaging way.
-(9-13 years)
+Loaded with quizzes, comics, tech news, interviews, inventions, and more, OWL highlights science, technology, engineering, art, and math in a fun and engaging way.
+(9 to 13 years)

 With articles, folk tales, and hands-on projects, Faces magazine takes young readers around the world for an honest and unbiased view of how children in other regions live.
-(9-14 years)
+(9 to 14 years)

 With stories about important American events and places, Cobblestone takes kids on a journey through history, designed to excite their imaginations and bring the past to life!
-(9-14 years)
+(9 to 14 years)

-Muse is perfect for readers who are interested in science, history, and the arts.
+Muse is perfect for readers interested in science, history, and the arts.
 Articles from award-winning authors are accompanied by high-quality illustration and photography.
-(9-14 years)
+(9 to 14 years)

 WorldTeen is a print and online experience that engages young teens with the truth in a way that helps them pursue the kind of life God intends for them to live.
-(9-18 years)
+(9 to 18 years)

 Make magazine publishes tested projects, skill-building tutorials, in-depth reviews and inspirational stories, accessible by all ages and skill ranges.
-(9-18 years)
+(9 to 18 years)